 Limited Time T-Mobile Offer: $350 off Samsung GS6 Edge plus free shipping

 It’s worth pointing out that while some of these phones get close to being labeled waterproof, we probably should treat them as just resistant to water.
 In other words, we don’t advise you to deliberately submerge them.
 But it’s still nice not to have to worry.

 To meet the IPx8 standard, the device must continue to function normally after being left in water “continuously,” although the exact details are down to the manufacturer.
-In the case of the Xperia Z5, Sony says it’ll withstand low pressure jets from all angles, and 30 minutes underwater at a depth of 1.5-meters.
-It’s about as good as it gets for consumer electronics, but you do have to make sure that all the port covers are properly closed — although the Z5 has a capless design, unlike the Xperia Z3 — and realize that its touchscreen isn’t going to function perfectly while underwater.
+In the case of the Xperia Z5, for example, Sony says it’ll withstand low pressure jets from all angles, and 30 minutes underwater at a depth of 1.5-meters.
+It’s about as good as it gets for consumer electronics, but you do have to realize that its touchscreen isn’t going to function perfectly while underwater.